Site icon EmbedSocial

 1. Connect your accounts and generate reviews

 With the EmbedSocial platform, you can connect multiple business profiles by navigating to Sources and, for example, selecting Google.
-Here, you will need to allow the permissions for
+Here, you will need to allow the permissions necessary to collect your reviews.

 2. Analyze, search, and respond to reviews in one dashboard

-Once you generate all the reviews from multiple locations on Google and also other review sites, you will get all the reviews in one place where you can search through, make a sentiment analysis, and find insights for business growth.
+Once you collect all the reviews from multiple locations on Google and also other review sites, you will get all the reviews in one place where you can search through, do your sentiment analysis, and find insights for business growth.

-As mentioned, you can reuse the reviews, and the best way is to embed Google reviews on your websites.
-This is possible, and you can create widgets for different and add the reviews on your website that will further impact positively on your local SEO.
+You can reuse these reviews by embedding them on your websites.
+You can create widgets for different reviews that will further impact your local SEO positively.

 Google post scheduling again is another challenge for multi-location businesses, which need to post updates on their Google Maps for each particular business.